‘The Young And The Restless’ Spoilers: Christine Discovers Scott Is Dating Sharon, Will She Tell Lauren?

 Scotty expresses how proud he is that she is trying to further herself by going back to school.
 Christine picks up on unsaid signals that the couple is dating.
 The realization that Scotty is involved with Sharon rattles Christine.
 Will she tell Lauren the juicy scoop?

 According to Soap Central, Scotty is falling in love with Sharon, and she is the only thing keeping him in Genoa City.
 If it weren’t for her, he would have left GC weeks ago.
 The Young and the Restless spoilers indicate that Christine warns Scotty that Sharon has a history of making bad choices and she doesn’t want him getting tangled in her web.
-Of course, Scotty isn’t interested in hearing anything negative about Sharon –he cares about her and wants to get to know her better.
+Of course, Scotty isn’t interested in hearing anything negative about Sharon — he cares about her and wants to get to know her better.

 Christine’s concern for Scotty isn’t out of line, exactly.
 Sharon comes with a lot of emotional baggage.
-The Young and the Restless spoilers reveal that he doesn’t care about her past because what he knows of her, she is a wonderful person.
+The Young and the Restless spoilers reveal that he doesn’t care about her past because what he knows of her is she is a wonderful person.
 Christine urges him to reconsider dating someone with such a horrible past, but Scotty isn’t interested in hearing any more.

 If anyone in town has the DIRT on the Newmans, it's Sharon! #YR pic.twitter.com/TDCByDVGdP